 A silage sample was collected from each of the required milk sampling stations during October.
 Each of these was analyzed for gamma-emitting radionuclides and I-131.
-As expected with all biological media, naturally-occurring Be-7 and K-40 was detected in all samples.
+As expected with all biological media, naturally-occurring Be-7 was detected in 3 of 4 samples and K-40 was detected in all samples.
 No Cs-137 or I-131 was detected in any sample.